GCUGreyArea/GCUGreyArea/README.md

 ### Simple Scanner

-A hand coded scanner to parse simple formats and return a structure
+A hand-coded scanner to parse simple formats and return a structure

 Repo: https://github.com/GCUGreyArea/simple-scanner